slsa-framework/slsa/docs/spec/v1.0/distributing-artifacts.md

-intermediary (e.g. [Homebrew installing from GitHub release artifacts generated from the repository or GitHub Packages](https://docs.brew.sh/Bottles), [Go installing through the Go module proxy](https://proxy.golang.org/)), these intermediaries as transforming the original source repository in some way and as a result should be providing build provenance, and the recommendations outlined here apply.
+intermediary (e.g. [Homebrew installing from GitHub release artifacts generated from the repository or GitHub Packages](https://docs.brew.sh/Bottles), [Go installing through the Go module proxy](https://proxy.golang.org/)), these ecosystems distribute "source archives" that are not the bit-for-bit identical form from version control.
+These intermediaries as transforming the original source repository in some way that constitutes a "build" and as a result should be providing build provenance for this "package", and the recommendations outlined here apply.